charleennewland/blog/operational_excellence_pt2.md

   <img width="550" height="300" src="https://github.com/charleennewland/blog/assets/138404574/c642c090-704c-49fc-8bc2-954d0f1a8380/460/300">
 </p>

 To create an operational excellence maturity model, we must first grasp the goal of the model's fundamental ideas, which are continuous improvement and operational excellence.
 In my previous [blog post](https://github.com/charleennewland/blog/blob/post03/operational_excellence_pt1.md), we concentrated on the definition of continuous improvement, and in this blog post we will focus on the definition of operational excellence.
-In the third part, we will finally cover the process of creating an operational excellence maturity model.
+In the third part, we will finally create an operational excellence maturity model.

-#### What is operational excellence?
-There are various definitions for operational excellence in literature, just as there are for continuous improvement.
-Each definition focuses on a different angle, and the majority of them are similar.
-According to [1], there are 32 different definitions, with key focus areas spanning from employee and customer satisfaction to continuous development of operational performance.
-The common theme across these definitions is that operational excellence refers to the intended result or ideal state for a business.

 Now let's get started.